biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 - **976e_25 Report of intended use:**
   https://tulli.fi/documents/162752825/203342722/Report%20of%20intended%20use/5bdad5bd-18f4-4e78-cc60-70eaa9620c0e/Report%20of%20intended%20use.pdf

-- if you transport the samples yourself: **1143e_10.2025 Private person’s declaration of goods imported from outside the customs and fiscal territory of the EU:**
+- if you transport the samples yourself*: **1143e_10.2025 Private person’s declaration of goods imported from outside the customs and fiscal territory of the EU:**
 https://tulli.fi/documents/162752825/203342719/Private+person%E2%80%99s+declaration+of+goods+imported+from+outside+the+customs+and+fiscal+territory+of+the+EU.pdf/3e861db9-c446-a2b0-b83a-146af06a42a1/Private+person%E2%80%99s+declaration+of+goods+imported+from+outside+the+customs+and+fiscal+territory+of+the+EU.pdf?t=1748857975637

+***Form 1143** is intended for private customers, but it is easier to fill in than the actual customs clearance form.
+Please complete the form using the University of Oulu’s information!:
+- Registration ID: **Oulun yliopisto, FI-EVIRA-OTH-1-2015**
+- **Guarantee GRN number** to be used in the University of Oulu’s import customs declaration: **03FI001200101482K**
+- **EORI number** used by the University of Oulu in customs clearance: **FI0245895-5**

+When goods are imported from outside the EU, the taxes to be paid typically include customs duty and value-added tax (VAT).
+Customs duties are determined according to the **tariff number** (CN code: https://asiointi.tulli.fi/asiointipalvelu/fintaric/GoodsTree) of the goods and their customs value.
+Our wildlife research samples for genetics are *MOSTLY* classified under the tariff number **CN code: 0511 99 85 90**.
+According to TARIC (https://taxation-customs.ec.europa.eu/customs/customs-tariff/eu-customs-tariff-taric_en), the standard third-country **customs duty** is typically 0%.
+However, **Import VAT** is generally payable.
+VAT relief may be available on a case-specific basis.
+Always consult Finnish Customs (Tulli) when applying for customs clearance!

 Send those completed forms to the following adresses for the **clearance decision**:
 - if the samples are with the researcher as luggage: lentovalvonta@tulli.fi (Cc Jaana Mikkonen: jaana.mikkonen@tulli.fi)